 Remote Medical International also supported a large DoD prime contractor by providing two paramedics with 24/7 Topside Assistance and routine medical care 12 hours per day, seven days a week.
 These services help a major industrial project that builds power lines, brings in supplies to rebuild infrastructure, and clears ships destroyed by the storm.

-Since January 2018, Steigman treats patients, coordinates with Remote Medical International’s 24/7 Topside Assistance, and manages inventory to keep the clinic stocked.
-Even when there aren’t any patients to treat, Steigman runs water out to the line men, takes out the trash, and runs people around the site with the medical UTV.
+Since January 2018, Steidinger treats patients, coordinates with Remote Medical International’s 24/7 Topside Assistance, and manages inventory to keep the clinic stocked.
+Even when there aren’t any patients to treat, Steidinger runs water out to the line men, takes out the trash, and runs people around the site with the medical UTV.

 Not only do they provide medical care, but Canella and Simkus also educate the linemen on wellness, including limiting the dosage of over-the-counter antibiotics, and encouraging the use of hand sanitizer.
 Simkus even rescued a dog that was near the barge.

 “We want to also be a moral boost, and do anything we can to help them,” said Simkus.

 Locals are working hard, often for more than fifteen hours a day, to rebuild their island, and are thankful of the help they receive from our clients and Remote Medical International staff.
 They frequently invite the Remote Medical International staff for dinner, even bringing Christmas dinner to Canella and Simkus one night.

 “They share whatever they have, they are some of the most caring people I’ve met,” said Canella.

 Simkus and Canella both agree they’ve grown as leaders from this experience and enjoy helping the people of this island.

 “I’m finally a part of a bigger picture, I feel so blessed to be here,” said Canella.